Synopsik/CuraBridge/README.md

 How to install:

-1. Install .zip file to PC from Releases ->
+1. Install cura-bridge-v1.1.1.zip file to PC from Releases ->

 2. Open Blender -> goto Edit -> Preferences -> Top right Install from Disk